 5CO01 Organisational performance and culture in practice

 Students pursuing 5CO01 must submit a presentation package for assignment two, in which they will provide an assessment of each learning criteria.
 To better understand the learning concepts, students are also required to refer to the cast study from BMC.
-Listed below are the questions for this unit; AC 2.1 Principles and models of organisational and human behaviour that demonstrate how individuals, groups, and teams contribute to the success of an organisationGuidelines
+Listed below are the questions for this unit;

-Students will discuss the following theories of human behaviour:- According to Belbin theory, there are five roles on the Belbin team: resource investigator, implementer, coordinator, plant, team worker, specialist, shaper, monitor, evaluator, and finisher.
+- According to Belbin theory, there are five roles on the Belbin team: resource investigator, implementer, coordinator, plant, team worker, specialist, shaper, monitor, evaluator, and finisher.

 - Model of group development based on Tuckman (identifies five stages in the development of a group, including formation, norming, storming, performing, and adjournment).